tdep/CommandLineJoin/README.md

 This program is an assignment for a Database course I am taking as part of my MS in Computer Science.
 The task is to write a command line program which joins two `.csv` files, taking inspiration from the `$join` command in Linux.

+## To Run
+Using a python interpreter, run `python -i command-line-join-app.py` in the same directory as both `.csv` files.

+## Output
+This program will generate a new `.csv` file in the same directory when run.

 ## Inputs